-The Parents' Bill of Rights, published by New York City’s Department of Education, explains the rights and responsibilities of parents and families of New York City public schools to help ensure that all students get a quality education.
+The Parents' Bill of Rights, published by New York City’s Department of Education, explains the rights and responsibilities of parents and families of New York City public schools to help ensure that all students get

 Parents have the right to a free public school education in a safe and supportive learning environment.

 Parents have the right to: